Geotab/sdk/src/software/guides/concepts.md

 Accept-Encoding: gzip, deflate

-> If you are using an API wrapper (.Net, JavaScript, Nodejs, etc) this header should be enabled automatically.
+> If you are using an API client (.Net, JavaScript, Nodejs, etc) this header should be enabled automatically.

 ## Authentication